emo44/AIGuard/README.md

 - Per-OS one-time setup (never a runtime password):
   - **Windows** — run IAGuard as an administrator (`New-NetFirewallRule` Inbound + Outbound requires it).
-  - **Linux (ufw)** — install the helper once and add a NOPASSWD rule for it only:
+  - **Linux (ufw)** — download the helper from this repo once (no clone needed) and authorize it with a NOPASSWD rule for it only:
     ```bash
+    sudo curl -fsSL https://raw.githubusercontent.com/emo44/AIGuard/main/tools/iaguard-firewall.sh -o /usr/local/sbin/iaguard-firewall
-    sudo install -m 0755 tools/iaguard-firewall.sh /usr/local/sbin/iaguard-firewall
+    sudo chmod 0755 /usr/local/sbin/iaguard-firewall

     echo '%wheel ALL=(root) NOPASSWD: /usr/local/sbin/iaguard-firewall status, /usr/local/sbin/iaguard-firewall list, /usr/local/sbin/iaguard-firewall deny *, /usr/local/sbin/iaguard-firewall allow *' | sudo tee /etc/sudoers.d/iaguard
     sudo chmod 440 /etc/sudoers.d/iaguard
+    sudo visudo -cf /etc/sudoers.d/iaguard   # must not report errors

     sudo ufw enable
     ```
+    If your user is not in the `wheel` group, replace `%wheel` with your username.
   - **macOS (pfctl)** — create the `com.iaguard` anchor with a persistent `blocked` table and authorize the helper in sudoers; configure the anchor to block both directions